GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

    Load an LLVM bitcode file and return a handle to it.
    ```

-   Also, if you ever forget the name of a function, you cna find it by
+   Also, if you ever forget the name of a function, you can find it by
    running `:env` which will display the current sawscript
    environment.
-Finally you can allways type `:help` to remember these
+Finally you can always type `:help` to remember these
    commands.

    Run `l <- llvm_load_module "ffs.bc"` to load the file and store it